aza547/wow-recorder/docs/CONTRIBUTING.md

 1. Run `npm start` to launch the application.

 ## Building, Packaging and Releasing
+> As of 3.3.1, we have CI builds for all commits to main.
 1. Build the electron application.
     1. Update the version number in `./release/app/package.json` if appropriate.
     1. Run `npm run package` to build the electron application.